Muscle Loss After 45: The Hidden Reason Your Metabolism Slows in Midlife

 When you lose muscle, your body burns fewer calories, stress hormones can have a stronger impact, and fat is stored more easily around the belly.

-This often happens along with insulin resistance and higher cortisol levels, which we explain in our articles on insulin resistance in women over 40 and cortisol and belly fat after 45.
+This often happens along with insulin resistance and higher cortisol levels, which You can explore these related factors here: insulin resistance in women over 40 and cortisol and belly fat after 45.

 Together, these hormone and metabolism changes help explain the weight pattern many women see during midlife.